MCJack123/iRCON/README.md

 * Set game rules with a convenient UI
 * View whitelist and ban list, and easily add players or IPs to either

+## Building/Installation
+A pre-built macOS application is available in the Releases tab.

+To run on iOS, you'll need a Mac with Xcode 13 or later and a Developer account.
+Simply clone this repository, connect your device, select your device as the run target, and click Run.

 ## License
 This program is licensed under the MIT license.
 See [the license](LICENSE) for more information.